Originally Posted June 2012

 - Heat a large skillet over medium-high heat and spray with non-stick cooking spray.
 Add the garlic coated pork and brown.
 Some of the garlic will stick to the bottom of the pan, that’s ok.
 We will be deglazing to get all that flavor up.2 cups of cooked brown rice

-- While the pork is browning whisk the corn starch, water and soy sauce together.1 tbsp corn starch, ½ cup of water, 1 tbsp of Soy Sauce
+- While the pork is browning whisk the corn starch, water and soy sauce together.1 tablespoon corn starch, ½ cup of water, 1 tablespoon of Soy Sauce

 - Once there is no more pink visible on the pork, add the sugar snap peas and cook for 1-2 minutes.
 Add the corn starch/soy sauce mixture and toss everything scraping the bottom to get all the brown bits.
 It should immediately start to thicken.
 If it gets too thick, add a splash of water.1-2 cups Sugar Snap Peas